TiCaLiBrO/Trillidium/README.md

 The delete() function is the zero() function followed immediately by the free() function.
 It eliminates all traces of the values that were stored there and then lets that space be used.
 This is a good way to get rid of any information that's potentially vulnerable to hacking.

+If you use the free() or delete() keywords, the GC will assume you know what you're doing, and will not handle that data automatically.
+If you want some data to persist throughout the entirety of a program, instead of being garbage collected during program execution as soon as possible, you can declare it in global space, and manually free it at program end.
+This is a good way to ensure that your data isn't constantly slowing down your program while it's being freed.
+However, it comes with the cost of wasting extra memory during program run.

 The is_free() function is used with an address as the input, and it returns whether that address is available for the taking or not.

 ## 10.1 Usurpation and Manual Address Assignment